Floodplain InformationLyon County, Kansas

 3. What is a FIRM?

 FIRM is short for Flood Insurance Rate Map.
 These maps show all of the flood hazard areas and floodway areas in Lyon County.
 You can view these maps on the Internet or at the county courthouse or the Emporia Public Library.

 4. What is the difference between a special flood hazard area and a floodway?

 Anything that impedes water flow in a floodway can slow it down.
-By slowing down floodwaters, the floods will remain longer.
-This can also cause a rise in floodwaters upstream.
-The state allows the county some flexibility to issue permits on our own in some flood areas but not in floodways.
+By slowing down floodwaters, the floods will remain longer and can also cause a rise in floodwaters upstream.

 5. What special flood hazards do we have here in Lyon County?

 Lyon County is subject to riverine flooding with the Cottonwood, Neosho, and Marais Des Cygnes Rivers.
 We have watershed dams in Lyon County that could breach.
 County zoning rules prohibit building downstream from a watershed dam.
 The Flint Hills’ topography makes this an area where flash floods can also be a danger.

 6. If I want flood insurance, how do I go about it?

 Flood insurance is available through the National Flood Insurance Program (NFIP).
 Many local agents can help you sign up for flood insurance.

 7. If I don’t want to buy flood insurance, can I be forced to purchase insurance?

 Flood insurance is a federally backed program.
 Most federally backed mortgages require flood insurance if a property is in a flood area.
 One option some people look at is a LOMA.